Climbing two hills is faster than one: collective barrier-crossing by colloids driven through a microchannel: Introduction

-In this Letter, we explore the additivity of resistances in mesoscopic colloidal suspensions driven through a microchannel \cite{Microchannels_I}.
-We first perform an experiment on repulsive colloidal particles confined to microchannels containing two step-like barriers on the substrate, and measure the current through the channels as a function of the strength of the gravitational driving force.
-Subsequently, we employ Brownian dynamics simulations and dynamical density functional theory to systematically explore the interplay between the two barriers.
-Our results show strong deviations from additivity for the resistance of two barriers when the separation between the two obstacles is comparable to the correlation length of the system, which is on the order of several interparticle spacings.
-Amazingly, if the barrier separation is comparable to the interaction range, we discover that the resistance contributed by the second barrier can even be {\it negative}.
+Here, we explore the additivity of resistances in mesoscopic colloidal suspensions driven through a microchannel \cite{Microchannels_I}.
+First, as a proof of concept, we perform an experiment on repulsive colloidal particles confined to microchannels containing two step-like barriers on the substrate, and measure the current through the channels as a function of the strength of the gravitational driving force.
+Our results show that step-like barriers in a microchannel can indeed be interpreted as resistors.
+We then further explore this concept using Brownian dynamics simulations and dynamical density functional theory and map out the interplay between the two barriers by varying their height and separation.
+We find strong deviations from additivity for the resistance of two barriers when the separation between the two obstacles is comparable to the correlation length of the system, which is on the order of several interparticle spacings.
+Amazingly, if the barrier separation is comparable to the interaction range, the resistance contributed by the second barrier can even be {\it negative} such that climbing two hills is faster than one.
 We explain this counterintuitive effect of negative resistance via the long-ranged particle interactions and the ordering of the particles trapped between the two barriers.
 When these particles are disordered, they exhibit spontaneous fluctuations which modulate their interactions with particles crossing the barriers, significantly enhancing barrier crossing rates \cite{stein1989mean,pechukas1994rates}.
 This surprising phenomenon provides a route for tuning and enhancing particle flow over an obstacle by the inclusion of additional barriers, reminiscent of the use of geometric obstacles to assist e.g. the flow of panicked crowds \cite{shiwakoti2013enhancing}.

-In our experiment, colloidal superparamagnetic particles are confined in a microchannel with obstacles, prepared using molds made via microlithography \cite{Microchannels_I,PDMS}, see Fig.\ \ref{fig:experiment}.
-The experimental cell consists of two rectangular reservoirs, connected by multiple channels (to improve statistics).
-The colloidal particles are restricted to two-dimensional in-plane motion due to gravity.
-In each channel up to two U--shaped step-like barrier structures are implemented perpendicular to the channel, for details see Supplemental Material \cite{SI}.
-A uniform external magnetic field $\mathbf{B}_\text{ext}$ is applied in the direction perpendicular to the plane in which the particles move.
-This magnetic field induces purely repulsive interactions between the colloidal particles.